16 Super Summer Camps

 Camp Sarraka

-This local camp got its start 10 years ago when brothers Jake and Brody Karton, who loved playing outside in their Barcroft neighborhood, were asked to create a week-long camp for their community.
-Originally called Camp SCAM (Sports, Crafts And Memories), the rebranded Camp Sarraka is still all about being outside.
+This local camp got its start 10 years ago when brothers Jake and Brody Karton, who loved playing outside in their Barcroft neighborhood, were asked to create a week-long outdoors-based camp for their community.
+They were 13 and 11 when it started and still run it to this day.
 A typical day includes outdoor sports (such as Capture the Flag and street hockey), arts and crafts (painting, T-shirt decorating) and other fun activities.
-(We’re told there may be a few lip-sync battles.)
-For children who need financial assistance, the brothers have also formed a nonprofit that provides scholarships. // Unitarian Universalist Church of Arlington, 4444 Arlington Blvd., Arlington.
-(Pickup and drop-off location) Ages 5-12; June 21-Sept.
-1; $435 per week.
-Camp hours 9 a.m.-4 p.m. with half-day options available, as well as extended hours available at an additional cost.
+We’re told there may be a few lip-sync battles, too.
+For children who need financial assistance, the brothers have formed a nonprofit that provides scholarships. // Unitarian Universalist Church of Arlington, 4444 Arlington Blvd., Arlington (pickup and drop-off location).
+June 17-Aug.
+23; $460 per week.
+Camp hours 9 a.m.-4 p.m., with extended hours available at an additional cost.

 Explore the 40-acre campus of Congressional Camp, which includes a climbing tower and archery range.
 (Photo courtesy of Congressional Camp)